ThomasMcDaniel91/ThomasMcDaniel91.github.io/aboutme.md

 subtitle:
 ---

-My name is Thomas, I am pursuing a career in data analytics through a tech stack of SQL Server, Power BI and Python.
+My name is Thomas, I am pursuing a career in data analytics through a tech stack of SQL Server, Tableau and Python.
 I'd love to work together on projects with you!

 You can contact me through these mediums with any questions: